 “A simplistic pro-choice feminist assertion that the fetus is not a person and therefore has little to no value until birth or near birth is as phenomenologically and culturally myopic as a pro-life Christian assertion that a conceptus is an unborn baby.
 In part, the feminist willingness to reengage with the issue of fetal value emerges from the recognition that the more one attends to women’s experiences and the materiality of gestation, the harder it is to discount fetal significance.”

-1. The church’s historical stance toward abortion has always been that it is sinful and unethical to terminate fetal life; feminist and pro-choice theologies therefore constitute a departure from this historical position.
-From this perspective, the crime of the pro-choice position is two-fold, and might be summarized as follows: abortion is a sin because it is morally wrong to kill another human being; abortion is a sin because it does not conform to traditional church teaching on this subject.
-Actual ethical considerations are incidental to this latter point, which is about obedience.
+Kamitsuka takes issue with the assumption that the church’s historical stance toward abortion has always been that it is sinful and unethical to terminate fetal life, and that feminist and pro-choice theologies therefore constitute a departure from this historical position.
+From this perspective, the “crime” of the pro-choice position is two-fold, and might be simplified as follows: abortion is a sin because it is morally wrong to kill another human being; abortion is a sin because it does not conform to traditional church teaching on this subject.
+Actual ethical considerations are incidental to this latter point—it is about obedience to this religious principle.
+Conversely, in pro-choice perspectives, acknowledging the rights, personhood, and divine image of the fetus runs counter to the political goal of granting women bodily autonomy and reproductive agency.
+Ethics in the pro-choice position relates to protecting the freedom of the mother (a full human) to exercise her will over and against the physiological intrusion imposed upon her by the fetus, who does not/cannot have political rights or full human status.

-1. I would like to share two quotes with you.
+I would like to share two quotes with you.
 The first is from the Didache.
 This was a book written in the late First Century, or early Second Century, during the time of the Apostolic Church.
 The Didache was often given to new converts, and acted as the early Church version of Cliffsnotes.
 Here is the quote,

 “You shall not murder a child by abortion, nor kill a child at birth.”